Theacalix/portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys project to github pages by calling npm run build and then gh-pages specific code to deploy to github

+REMEMBER TO RE ADD CUSTOM DOMAIN IN GITHUB SETTINGS

+TODO: fix erasure of custome domain when redeploying

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**